1 - 48 of 48

 et al.

-Karlstad University, Faculty of Health, Science and Technology (starting 2013), Department of Health Sciences (from 2013).
+Karlstad University, Faculty of Health, Science and Technology (starting 2013), Department of Engineering and Physics (from 2013).
+Karlstad University, Faculty of Health, Science and Technology (starting 2013), Science, Mathematics and Engineering Education Research.

 Abstract [en]